zenorogue/hyperrogue/README.md

 ```

 It should also compile under MacOS with something like `make -f Makefile.mac{ (note: I have no access to a MacOS machine to test this makefile myself, it is based on [this post by Konstantin Stupnik](http://groups.google.com/group/rec.games.roguelike.development/browse_thread/thread/9c02e09c0195dc16/3cbde3dc4a0b7e4e)).

-Released under [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0.html).
-As such, it comes with without any warranty.

-If you would like to thank me for HyperRogue, [donations are welcome](http://www.roguetemple.com/z/donate.php?id=NotEye).
-You can contact me at zeno@attnam.com, or at RogueTemple or New Attnam forums (Z), or at [my blog](http://zenorogue.blogspot.com/).